Maianki/Maianki/README.md

 #### More About me:

-- 🌱 I’m currently learning web designing with neog.
+- 🌱 I’m currently learning web devlopment with neog.

 #### 📫 Connect with me:
 * [Linkedin](https://www.linkedin.com/in/ankit-kumain-4124a21b3/)